British Solomon Islands: Suppression of headhunting and punitive expeditions

+Arthur Mahaffy visited Malaita on HMS Sparrow (1889), as a resident magistrate, in 1902 to investigate several deaths.
+Mahaffy demanded the Malaitians give up the person believed to be the murderer, and when they did not, Sparrow shelled the village and a shore party burnt down the village and killed the pigs.
+Malaita was a difficult island to administer as Mahaffy believed that 80 per cent of Malaitan males possessed firearms in the 1900s.
+There were frequent inter-tribal killings and pay-back killings.
+Indiscriminate naval bombardments or naval shore parties destroying villages, canoes and killing pigs to punish Solomon Islanders was a common response to incidents, where the colonial administrators could not arrest the perpetrators of killings.

 Shipping in the Solomon Islands

 Woodford initially used a 27-foot open whaleboat to travel between the islands, or travelled on any available trading boat or Royal Navy ship.
 From 1896 the Burns Philp steamship the Titus was making between four and seven voyages from Sydney to the Solomon Islands.
 Two ships owned by Gustavus John Waterhouse of Sydney operated in the Solomon Islands; the schooner Chittoor, and SS Kurrara, a steam ship.
 The schooner Lark owned by J. Hawkins, from Sydney, also sailed in the waters of the Solomon Islands.